city

 You’ve heard it before: identity theft happens all the time.
 Normally, people do so by stealing a credit card, but during tax season the major danger lies in tax returns filed in your name so the thief can steal your refund.
 Filing early can help prevent this problem.
 There are also identity theft monitoring services that can help catch fraud.

 Staying organized during tax season is essential because even the smallest mistakes can lead to much bigger problems down the road, including being audited.
-Make sure that all of your forms are accurate and filled out fully.
+Carefully review all tax forms to ensure they are complete and accurate.
 Also, don’t forget to check whether the numbers, like income and returns, are correct.

 Use Tax Software